real-logic/aeron/aeron-cluster/README.md

 protocol.
 The leader sequences the log and is responsible for replicating it to other cluster members known as followers.

-Aeron Cluster is composes of a number of components.
+Aeron Cluster is composed of a number of components.
 Central is the Consensus Module which sequences the log and coordinates consensus on the recording of the sequenced log to persistent storage, and the services consuming the log across cluster members.
 Recording of the log to persistent storage is performed by the Aeron Archive module.
 Services are allowed to consume the log once a majority of the cluster members have safely recorded the log to persistent storage.